 Sometimes the NFL disability committee will approve a former player for totally and permanently disabled benefits by placing the player in the incorrect category.
-If this happens, the player may be receiving far less disability benefits than he is entitled to receive from the NFL disability plan,
+If this happens, the player may be receiving far fewer disability benefits than he is entitled to receive from the NFL disability plan.

 The disability attorneys in our firm have experience helping former NFL players get disability benefits from the NFL’s disability plan.

 We are ready and able to assist former players with:

 - Filing an application for total and permanent disability benefits or line of duty benefits;